I am always on the lookout for the best carbonara in Rome. (Yes, I know, it's a tough job but...)

 Visit my page about where to eat near the Spanish Steps for more places in general.

 Trastevere is not a tourist site per se, although it is a wonderful neighborhood to stay in or visit.
 And it's an area known for having a LOT of restaurants.
 But good ones?
-Not so much.
+There are just a handful.
 Here are three excellent spots to get carbonara in Trastevere:

 Do you have a favorite place for carbonara in Rome?
 Wondering why I didn't include them?